MONEI/docs/docs/graphql-api.md

 ## GraphQL API Explorer

 If you want to start playing with the API immediately, you can do it in the [GraphQL API Explorer](https://dashboard.monei.com/api-explorer) of your MONEI account.
-You can run Queries and Mutations in the explorer to have and idea about what the MONEI GraphQL API can offer you.
-The API Explorer is available to all the MONEI users.
+You can run Queries and Mutations in the explorer to see what the MONEI GraphQL API can offer you.
+The API Explorer is available to all MONEI users.

 :::note
 **Heads up!** MONEI's GraphQL Explorer makes use of your real, live, production data.